LD4P/sinopia_server/sinopia_client/docs/LDPApi.md

 <a name="resourcesPost"></a>
 # **resourcesPost**
-> resourcesPost(groupID, groupMD, opts)
+> resourcesPost(groupMD, opts)

 Create new Group within the base container.

-Create a new Group (defined via JSON-LD in payload) within the baseline container.
+Create a new Group (defined via JSON-LD in payload) within the base container.

 ### Example
 ```javascript